gildor2/UEViewer/README.md

 ### Linux
 Linux system has the most of dependencies by default.
-You'll need to install the following development packages if they're not available on your system: SDL2, zlib, libpng.
+You'll need to install the following development packages if they're not available on your system: SDL2, zlib, libpng, make, gcc, g++.
 Of course, you'll also need gcc for compiling the project.
 To build UE Viewer, simply execute the following command from terminal

     ./build.sh